ether-lang/ether/BUILDING.md

     rustup default stable

 - Edition mismatch: `Cargo.toml` uses `edition = "2024"` which requires a recent Rust toolchain.
 If your toolchain is older, update with `rustup update`.

-Next steps (developer tasks)
-- Add a CLI entrypoint to accept a source file path or REPL mode.
-- Add integration tests and CI to validate cross-platform builds.